How To Keep Your Baby Safe In The Sun (Benefits & Safety Precautions)

 How Do Sunburns Happen?

-Sunburns occur when the UV rays from the sun interact with unprotected skin cells.
-The UV rays cause radiation burns, which damage the skin's DNA.
+Sunburn occurs when UV rays from the sun interact with unprotected skin cells.
+UV rays cause radiation burns that damage the skin's DNA.
 When the skin cells detect damage, they send messages to attract immune cells to the site.

 The result of cell communication is the production of extra fluid and swelling.
-You will see and experience redness, sensitivity, and hot sensations over the affected area.
+You will notice redness, sensitivity, and hot sensations in the affected area.
 The immune system response will continue for the next 24 to 48 hours.

 As the swelling subsides, the body kills off the damaged skin cells.
 You will heal and peel.